OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Further Related Work

 \section{Further Related Work}

 In what follows we describe works related to learning transferability in GNNs.
 The concept of transferability of GNN is introduced by \citet{ruiz2020graphon, levie2021transferability}, which state that if two graphs represent same phenomena (e.g., are sampled from the same distribution), then a transferable GNN has approximately the same predictive performance on both graphs.
 This is closely related to in-distribution generalization capabilities of GNNs to unseen test data, i.e., generalization error when train and test data come from the same distribution.
-Existing works~\citep{keriven2020convergence,ruiz2020graphon,ruiz2021graph,maskey2021transferability} prove the transferability for spectral-based GCNs under graphon models, and \citet{maskey2022stability} extends these results to more general message passing GNNs.
+Existing works~\citep{keriven2020convergence,ruiz2020graphon,ruiz2021graph,maskey2021transferability} prove the transferability for spectral-based GCNs under graphon models, and \citet{maskey2022generalization} extends these results to more general message passing GNNs.
+The GNN smoothness conditions needed to prove uniform convergence of node-embedding equivariant GNNs in \citet{maskey2022generalization} means their GNNs would be unable to perform {\em in-distribution} link prediction in some tasks (such as the graphs in \Cref{def:iso-sbm}).
+However, in practice, we observe (\Cref{sec:expe}) that GNNs are capable of performing these in-distribution link prediction tasks.
 Our results are also based on general message passing GNNs.
 Our goal (OOD link prediction) is, however, significantly different than these prior works, which focus on in-distribution graph and node classification.
+The link prediction challenge for node-embedding equivariant GNNs is either in symmetric graphs (\citet{srinivasan2019equivalence}) or OOD (this work). \Cref{thm:MainInProb-new} says they vanish as the test graphs grow larger, but \Cref{thm:MainInProb-new2} says that our pairwise equivariant representation is capable of performing these OOD link prediction task.
 Related works relating to the representation power, higher order structural and positional link prediction methods (not already covered in our introduction) can be found in \Cref{appx:related} due to space constraints.